 Describe how process water is delivered from the winery to the land application area.
 Describe how supplemental irrigation water is delivered.

-Describe the land application area (e.g., total and usable acreage, how it is subdivided), irrigation method and field rotation, tailwater collection and return system (if applicable), types of crops grown and harvested, typical growing season, fertilizers used, organic and inorganic soil amendments used, .
+Describe the land application area (e.g., total and usable acreage, how it is subdivided), irrigation method and field rotation, tailwater collection and return system (if applicable), types of crops grown and harvested, typical growing season, fertilizers used, organic and inorganic soil amendments used.

 If process solids are used as a soil amendment, describe the land application process, annual amount of solids applied, and the parcel and acreage.